 The success rate of properly applied borate treatments is truly astounding.
-In the 20 years that we have been involved with borate treating wood the number of reported complaints is miniscule and most of them involved insects that do not consume wood for nourishment like carpenter bees, parasitic wasps, house ants and other pests that are not included on the label.
-We occasionally get calls about a continuing beetle infestation after a borate treatment but it's almost always within a week or two of the product being applied and that's just not long enough for the borate to completely eliminate an active infestation of wood boring beetles.
-However, once the borate has had time to work and the activity ends that's the end of the infestation and they never return.
+In the 30 years that we have been involved with borate treating wood, the number of reported complaints is miniscule.
+Most of the complaints involved insects that do not consume wood for nourishment like carpenter bees, parasitic wasps, house ants and other pests that are not included on the label.
+We occasionally get calls about a continuing beetle infestation after a borate treatment.
+This is almost always within a week or two of the product being applied.
+That is not long enough for the borate to completely eliminate an active infestation of wood boring beetles.
+However, once the borate has had time to work, the activity ends.
+That is the end of the infestation, and they never return.